Suggested links

 Mesothelioma cancer vaccines are a type of immunotherapy, a treatment that creates an anti-tumor immune response by boosting the body’s natural defenses.

-As of July 2023, no mesothelioma vaccines have been approved by the U.S. Food & Drug Administration (FDA).
+No mesothelioma vaccines have been approved by the U.S. Food & Drug Administration (FDA) as of 2024.
 However, researchers are working to develop and test vaccines in clinical trials to see how they can help patients with mesothelioma.

 How Mesothelioma Vaccines Work